#4 Starting a business in Brighton

 Brighton is becoming increasingly geared up to offer business support.

 For start-ups with high-growth potential, Sussex Innovation Centre – part of the University of Sussex and Brighton’s leading science park, offers facilities and funding to help take a business idea to market.
 Aimed at tech and innovation-based firms, the Centre also provides a support team to cover areas such as bookkeeping and accounts, business strategy, and sales and marketing.

-The Digital Catapult (the national centre for the rapid advancement of the UK’s strongest digital ideas) announced a new Brighton location that will focus on the ‘Internet of Place’ in March this year.
+The Digital Catapult (the national centre for the rapid advancement of the UK’s strongest digital ideas) announced a new Brighton location that will focus on the ‘Internet of Place’ in March of 2016.
 The centre will develop accessible and innovative projects for start-ups and small businesses to use and learn from as well as hosting a series of events to foster collaboration.

 Access to grants and funding in Brighton

 The Business Growth Grants programme can provide up to 50% of funding for an expansion project that can credibly demonstrate job creation and is in one of the following sectors: Advanced engineering, manufacturing, environmental technologies, goods and services, creative, digital and IT and healthcare, medtech and life sciences.

 While applications for this year’s fund are now closed, (£1m was available for 2015/16), the programme will run across the next six years.